 - "Random thought: If you had to pick a theme song that plays every time you enter a room, what would it be?"

-The Golden Rule: When to Let a Dead Chat Stay Dead
+The Golden Rule: When to Let a Dead Conversation Stay Dead

-Knowing how to revive a dating app chat is a skill, but so is knowing when to walk away.
+Knowing how to revive a dating app conversation is a skill, but so is knowing when to walk away.
 Chasing someone who isn't interested is a waste of your time and energy.
 It builds trust to know when to cut your losses.
-It also helps you avoid the frustration that turns into dating burnout.

 The One-Word Responder